Speaker Quality Compared

 The TV’s speakers are exceptionally good for built-in speakers, even when listening to music, and not at all what TV speakers are stereotyped to be.
 Don’t rush to buy additional speakers before evaluating the built-in speakers.

-I tested with a few electronic music tracks.
 If you listen to a different kind of music, the results may vary.

-This is with the graphical equalisers adjusted as follows, for the best vocal clarity:
+I adjust the graphical equalisers adjusted as follows, for the best vocal clarity: